 Your journey begins in beautiful Bernried by the lake.
 We recommend arriving in good time so you can take the ferry to Berg and visit the chapel where King Ludwig’s remains were found.

-The King Ludwig Way leads you through the nature reserve along the banks of Lake Starnberg via the Ilka cave with its stunning view onto Lake Starnberg to the Deixfurter pond.
-Along pretty Bavarian villages with inviting beer gardens, you head to Andechs Monastery with its own brewery where you can quench your thirst.
-Then a short bus ride will bring you to Herrsching, perched on the Ammersee Lake, and a nice boat trip to Dießen across the lake.
+The King Ludwig Way leads you through the nature reserve along Lake Starnberg’s banks via the Ilka cave with its stunning view onto Lake Starnberg to the Deixfurter pond.
+Passing through pretty Bavarian villages with inviting beer gardens, you head to Andechs Monastery with its own brewery where you can quench your thirst.
+A short bus ride will then bring you to Herrsching, perched on the Ammersee Lake, and a nice boat trip to Dießen across the lake.

 The King Ludwig Way takes you through Dießen with its charming alleyways, traditional houses and its imposing baroque church.
-Then walk through the peaceful Stiller forest and via hilltops with marvellous views to Zugspitze you reach the monastery at Wessobrunn.
+Then walk through the peaceful Stiller forest and via hilltops with marvellous views to Zugspitze, until you reach the monastery at Wessobrunn.

 From Peiting you walk through dense forest and the stunning gorge of the Ammerschlucht, Bavaria’s Grand Canyon and one of the highlights of the entire trail.
 Pass through the gorge via a network of steps, bridges and short climbs, giving you a real sense of adventure.
 Follow the path to Rottenbuch with its ornate church, enjoying the views of the Ammergau mountains.
 Today’s walk ends in the small farming village of Wildsteig.